Counting invertible Schr\"odinger Operators over Finite Fields for Trees, Cycles and Complete Graphs: A local invariant enumerating Schr odinger operators

 We consider now a fixed rooted tree $R$.
 Given two subsets $\mathcal A,\mathcal B$ of $\mathbb F_q$, we denote by $\nu(\mathcal A,\mathcal B)$ the number of $R$-matrices of determinant $ax+b$ with $(a,b)\in \mathcal A\times \mathcal B$.
 We encode the natural integers $\nu(0,0),\nu(0,\mathbb F_q^*),\nu(\mathbb F_q^*,0), \nu(\mathbb F_q^*,\mathbb F_q^*)$ (with $0$ denoting the singleton subset $\{0\}$ consisting of the zero-element in $\mathbb F_q$) using the square matrix

-Since right and left multiplications by invertible diagonal matrices preserve the set of $R$-matrices, we have $\nu(\lambda a,\mu b)=\nu(a,b)$ (using a slightly abusif notation) if $\lambda$ and $\mu$ belong both to the set $\mathbb F_q^*$ of invertible elements in $\mathbb F_q$.
+Right and left multiplications by invertible diagonal matrices essentially preserve the set of $R$-matrices.
+More precisely, this holds up to replacement of the unknown $x$ by a non-zero multiple $\lambda x$ (with $\lambda\in \mathbb F_q^*$) of it.
+Since $x$ can be thought of as a simple place-holder for an arbitrary element of $\mathbb F_q$, such a scalar $\lambda$ can be dismissed.
+It follows that we have $\nu(\lambda a,\mu b)=\nu(a,b)$ (using a slight abuse of notation) if $\lambda$ and $\mu$ belong both to the set $\mathbb F_q^*$ of invertible elements in $\mathbb F_q$.
 Elementary linear algebra shows now that the operators $V,E,M,F$ correspond to the operators

 where